Email Personalization: A Guide to Higher Opens & Engagement

 How Email Personalization Starts the Customer Experience

 Creating an easy, meaningful, and inspiring customer experience should be a priority for every ecommerce business.
-The type and quality of interactions that a customer has with your brand are make-or-break factors in today’s digital market, and email personalization is one of the best tools available for starting that relationship off with a great first impression.
+The type and quality of interactions that a customer has with your brand are make-or-break factors, and email personalization is one of the best tools for starting that relationship off with a great first impression.

 When a customer expresses an interest in your business (e.g., signing up for an account, list subscription, or event registration), you have an opportunity to onboard a new customer with an email welcome series that will wow them from the start.